 ATLAS Release 2.4.8.

-Until the newest updates for ATLAS it was possible to apply for export refund for argricultural goods, wich were priced below the world market level, to erase the discrepancy of value.
-These subsidies enabled cereals and other products to be sold competitively on the world market.
+For agricultural products whose prices were generally above the world market level, it was possible to apply for an export refund that made up the difference.
+These subsidies made it possible for cereals and other products to be sold competitively on the world market.

-In 1975 the EEC laid down general rules for granting export refunds on cereals and criteria for fixing the amount of said refunds.
-In the meantime several sectors have been added but the level of export refunds has been continuously reduced.
-In 2013, for example, more than EUR 1.3 million was still being paid to exporters of agricultural products.
-Since the 2013 CAP reform (EU Common Agricultural Policy) export funds have been demolished completly.
+In 1975, the EEC established basic rules for granting export refunds on cereals and criteria for determining the amount of the refund.
+In the meantime, several sectors have been added, but the amount of export refunds has been steadily reduced.
+Thus, in 2013, more than 1.3 million euros were still paid to exporters of agricultural products.
+The 2013 CAP (Common Agricultural Policy of the EU) reform has now completely eliminated export refunds.

-Due to the recent lack of application cases and a legal basis, the following procedures with regard to textile products are left out.
+Due to no longer existing cases of application and legal bases, the following procedures with reference to textile products are no longer applicable:

-- Export declarations for placing under the customs outward processing procedure
+- Export declarations for entry into the customs outward processing procedure

-- Export declarations for entry for the economic outward processing procedure
+- Export declarations for transfer to the economic outward processing procedure

 - Subsequent export declaration for correction

-- Subsequent export declaration from the fallback procedure
+- Subsequent export declaration from the emergency procedure